-Why online retailers are turning to physical locations
+Why online retailers are moving into physical brick-and-mortar locations at malls around the world.

 Online stores are undeniably attractive to consumers.
 The convenience of not having to leave home, drive through traffic, and look for your specific size/colour/style gives consumers many reasons to choose online shopping over in-store.